 |Process-Specific Outsourcing||outsourcing one specific function of a business|

 |Project Outsourcing||Typically big or complex projects are outsourced|

 |Nearshoring||Outsourcing to near or neighbouring countries|

-Outsourcing can serve in different forms depending on the needs of the business.
-Aside from knowing and understanding what is outsourcing from both outsourcing jobs definition and how it works, it is also necessary to have an idea of the different types of outsourcing.
+utsourcing can serve in different forms depending on the needs of the business.
+Aside from knowing and understanding what outsourcing is from the definition of outsourcing jobs and how they work, it is also necessary to have an idea of the different types of outsourcing.